fulldecent/corelocationcli/README.md

 ![Usage](https://cloud.githubusercontent.com/assets/382183/25063655/52c11234-221d-11e7-81fb-0f8712dac393.gif)

-Note for Mac users: make sure WiFi is turned on.
+Note for Mac users: make sure Wi-Fi is turned on.
 Otherwise you will see `kCLErrorDomain error 0`.

 # Usage